matheusgontijo/system-config-history/README.md

 ## 🔧 Support

-Feel free to contribute by submiting a [Pull Request](https://github.com/matheusgontijo/system-config-history/pulls).
-Please follow the guidelines. <!-- @TODO: LINK TO GUIDELINES -->
+Feel free to contribute by submiting a [Pull Request](https://github.com/matheusgontijo/system-config-history/pulls). <!-- @TODO: LINK TO GUIDELINES: Please follow the guidelines. -->

-In case you find a bug, please reach out to system-config-history at matheusgontijo.com <!-- https://github.com/laravel/ui#supported-versions -->
+In case you find a bug, please reach out to matheus at matheusgontijo.com

 <br/>

 ## 💡 Author

 <table>
     <tr>